-D. Determining the inter The Council's Commitment to Good Governance D. Determining the interventions necessary to optimise the achievement of the intended outcomes The Council's Commitment to Good Governance Where you can see Governance in action Determining Interventions Decision makers receive accurate, relevant and timely performance and intelligence to support them with objective and rigorous analysis of options, covering intended outcomes, financial impact and associated risks informing efficient service delivery.
+D. Determining the inter The Council's Commitment to Good Governance D. Determining the interventions necessary to optimise the achievement of the intended outcomes The Council's How the Council meets these principles Commitment to Good Governance Where you can see Governance in action Determining Interventions Decision makers receive accurate, relevant and timely performance and Intelligence to support them with objective and rigorous analysis of options, covering intended outcomes, financial impact and associated risks informing efficient service delivery.
 This can take the form of regular performance reporting, or bespoke reports.
-Performance Management Framework Executive Reports Delegation of decision making to officers is detailed in the Constitution, so that they can deal with the day-to-day running of the service without the need to constantly refer matters back to Elected Members.
+Performance Management Framework Executive Reports ✓ Delegation of decision making to officers is detailed in the Constitution, so that they can deal with the day-to-day running of the service without the need to constantly refer matters back to Elected Members.
 Details of what decisions are taken in this way are included in the Scheme of Delegation in the council's Constitution.
 Further specific delegations may be granted, through recommendation in public reports to Committees.
-Constitution (Part 3, Section F) Planning Interventions The Council plans its activity at a strategic level through its budget and business planning cycle and does so in consultation with internal and external stakeholders to ensure services delivered across different parts of the organisations and partners complement each other and avoid duplication.
+Constitution (Part 3.
+Section F) Planning Interventions The Council plans its activity at a strategic level through its budget and business planning cycle and does so in consultation with internal and external stakeholders to ensure services delivered across different parts of the organisations and partners complement each other and avoid duplication.
 Business Plans and Budgets The Manchester Partnership's Thematic Partnerships support delivery agencies across the city to co-ordinate their activity and consider how they can collaborate to reduce the risks to achieving their outcomes.
 The Manchester Partnership The effectiveness of the Council's interventions and the quality of its services is monitored through the provision of regular performance reports, showing progress towards goals and targets set in the budget and business plans.
 Key areas are highlighted, so that decision makers can take corrective action where necessary.
 Performance Management Framework

-The (engaservi The Council's Digital Communication Strategy sets out its approach to engaging with stakeholders, to ensure their involvement in determining how / The services and interventions should be delivered.
-Strategy revie The Council has a Planning Protocol within its Constitution (Part 6, Section B), to ensure fair planning decisions are based on sound evidence.
+D. Determining the inter The Council's Commitment to Good Governance D. Determining the interventions necessary to optimise the achievement of the intended outcomes The Council's How the Council meets these principles Commitment to Good Governance Where you can see Governance in action The Council's Digital Communication Strategy sets out its approach to engaging with stakeholders, to ensure their involvement in determining how services and interventions should be delivered.
+Digital Communication Strategy The Council has a Planning Protocol within its Constitution (Part 6, Section B), to ensure fair planning decisions are based on sound evidence.
 This was reviewed by Standards Committee in November 2018.
-Planning Protocol Optimising The (Achievement of Intended Outcomes The Council integrates and balances service priorities, affordability and other resource constraints, supporting it to take into account the full cost of constraints, and longer term including both revenue and Medium Term Financial Strategy ts.
-This includes a medium term financial plan for the Capital Programme Updated Financial Strategy 2019/20 The set o The context and documents which support the Council's overall strategy are set out in its Efficiency Plan, published on the Council's website as required by Government for a four-year financial settlement.
-Efficiency Plan The that subm er and tender stage to ensure red by suppliers in their tender the major six-year restoration Social Value Our Town Hall - Social Value
+Planning Protocol Optimising Achievement of Intended Outcomes The Council Integrates and balances service priorities, affordability and other resource constraints, supporting it to take into account the full cost of operations over the medium and longer term, including both revenue and Medium Term Financıal Strategy capital spend budgets.
+This includes a medium term financial plan for the remainder of the Snending Review neriod to 2019/20 Capital Programme Updated Financial Strategy 2019/20 The context and documents which support the Council's overall strategy are set out in its Efficiency Plan, published on the Council's website as required by Government for a four-year financial settlement.
+Efficiency Plan The Council considers Social Value at pre-tender and tender stage to ensure that appropriate desirable outcomes can be offered by suppliers in their tender submissions.
+An example of this can be seen in the major six-year restoration Social Value Our Town Hall - Social Value project - Our Iown Hall.